Appgye/PolaFormer-PP/README.md

-# PolaFormer++: Polarity-Aware Linear Attentionwith Channel-wise Spikiness
+# PolaFormer++: Polarity-Aware Linear Attention with Channel-wise Spikiness

 This repo contains the official **PyTorch** code for PolaFormer++.